gohugoio/hugo/content/overview/introduction.md

 The second component is used when you're ready to publish your web site to the computer running your website.
-Running Hugo without any actions will rebuild your entire web site using the `baseurl` setting from your site's configuration file.
+Running Hugo without any actions will rebuild your entire web site using the `baseURL` setting from your site's configuration file.
 That's required to have your page links work properly with most hosting companies.